charlotteaashley/typo-design-template/_posts/2021-10-05-newspaper-typography-the-guardian-v-the-sun.md

 ### *The Guardian:*

 The Guardian newspaper title is the font 'guardian egyptian' which is a type face of a slab-serif, it was designed by Christian Schwartz and Paul Barnes in 2004.
-The masthead of the broadsheet connotes sophistication due to the serif typeface as it shows traditional and old-fas
+The masthead of the broadsheet connotes sophistication due to the serif typeface as it shows traditional and old-fashioned aspects, linking to the target audience of older readers moreso 35+.
+The type characteristics prove to be a heavy weight, which conveys strong opinionated newspaper as its bold, highlighitng confidence.
+This portrayal is further emphasised by the low contrast, opposing a fragile representation, it is demostrating the ideas and ideologies within the newspapers are assertive and striking.
+The actual print newspaper changed the typography of their masthead

 ![](../uploads/screenshot-2021-10-05-at-14.10.03.png)